 It’s that most wonderful time of the year — for falling into the doldrums and slacking off on your freelance marketing, that is.

-It’s easy to come up with reasons for not doing anything to line up new writing clients until January.
+It’s easy to come up with reasons for not doing any freelance marketing to line up new writing clients until January.

 - Everyone is on vacation, anyway.
 Why pitch?